One might guess falling less often is just a matter of being more cautious. But there’s more to it than that.

 Options for staying safe

-Both Sanford and the Good Samaritan Society employ STEADI (Stop Elderly Accidents, Deaths and Injuries) initiatives that were created by the CDC to assist physicians and other health care providers in preventing falls.
+Both Sanford and Good Samaritan employ STEADI (Stop Elderly Accidents, Deaths and Injuries) initiatives that were created by the CDC to assist physicians and other health care providers in preventing falls.
 STEADI serves to screen patients to identify their fall risk, assess risk factors that can be changed, and find ways to reduce risk using clinical and community-based strategies.

-“We utilize the evidence-based program, STEADI, to help identify if an individual has a fall risk,” said Martha Frohwein, Good Samaritan Society clinical director.
+“We utilize the evidence-based program, STEADI, to help identify if an individual has a fall risk,” said Martha Frohwein, Good Samaritan clinical director.
 “Within the Good Samaritan Society and across our service lines and various levels of care, A Matter of Balance is one of the programs we use to help support individuals who would benefit.”

 Ultimately, a key message of STEADI is that getting older does not have to mean falling is more likely.
 There are ways to live safer while staying active.

 “One of the things we really want to do is to educate people that falling is not an inevitable part of aging,” Frohwein said.
-“There are specific strategies or things people can do to decrease their risks of falling whether they’re living alone, in a senior living setting or in a long term care environment.
+“There are specific strategies or things people can do to decrease their risks of falling whether they’re living alone, in a senior living setting or in a long-term care environment.
 Encouraging people to talk openly with their health care provider can be a great way to initiate that conversation.”

-Find classes and events:
+Find classes and events

 Learn more